 If you live in the US, this means you don’t need a prescription and can legally purchase and consume Cannabidiol in any state.

-Cannabidiol from industrial hemp also has the added benefit of having NO THC.
+Cannabidiol from industrial hemp also has the added benefit of having less than .03% THC or No THC like our products.
 This is why it’s not possible to get “high” with our products.
 There simply isn’t any THC.